Sanket009/AstarAlgorithm/README.md

 # Requirements
 You need to have Python version 3.7.3 installed on your pc .
 - After you've installed python onto your maching you will be needing an additional library called Pygame .
-- You can simple use your python package manager (pip) to install .
+- You can simply use your python package manager (pip) to install .
 Type in [pip install pgzero] on your terminal and you're good to go

 # How To Use It
 It's fairly simple to use this program .
 Run this program using [python Astar.py]